Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Conclusion

 \section{Conclusion}

-In this article we have examined the safety of proposed 100~TeV colliders in the context of the production of stable micro black holes in models with extra dimensions.
-The models with more than 6 dimensions even in the worst case scenario yield Earth's accretion times larger than the lifetime of the Solar system.
-A theory with five dimensions could be consistent with existing experimental constraints on the size of extra dimensions and yield in the worst case scenario accretion times smaller than the lifetime of the Solar system only with fine-tuning of the warp-factor, given by the inequalities (\ref{6}).
-Thus, the study of the accretion times allowed us to limit our further research with the similar cases of 5 and 6 dimensions with the preference to the case of 6 dimensions.
-The calculation of the number of the neutral black holes trapped inside the Earth for the integrated luminosity $L = 10^4~$fb$^{-1}$ of the future 100~TeV collider and the astrophysical constraints from the observational data on the lifetime of the white dwarfs suggest that the risks from the neutral micro black holes are tiny.
-Indeed, as it is shown in Fig. \ref{8f}, astrophysical bounds on the Planck mass predict that the number of the trapped neutral black holes should be less than 1 (more precisely, the probability that at least one black hole will be trapped inside the Earth during the whole time of the exploitation of the collider is less than $16\%$).
-Taking into consideration all the peculiarities of the theory required (the absence of the Hawking radiation while the presence of the Schwinger discharge, see also \cite{Torres:2013kda}) and the needed fine-tuning of the Planck mass ($M_6 \sim 7.4-9.0~$TeV), we see that there is practically no danger.
-The constraints can be improved via observation of the long-lived neutron stars in the Central Molecular Zone and clarification of the cosmic ray composition below GZK-limit.
-The clarification of the value of the proton fraction in the cosmic rays below GZK-limit will also make a robust constraint on the charged micro black holes: in case this fraction is larger than $10^{-5}$ there is definitely no risk from these black holes at the 100~TeV collider.
-More than that, the first years of exploitation of 100~TeV collider (while the integrated luminosity is still small) will strengthen the constraints on the value of the Planck mass.
-Needless to say, any slightly less ambitious projects, such as, e.g. the Future Super Proton-Proton Collider \cite{Tang:2015qga} with the energy 70~TeV and the integrated luminosity 30~ab$^{-1}$, will pose no danger but will greatly improve the constraints on the parameters of the extra-dimensional theories.
+In this article we have studied the phenomenology of the models with extra dimensions in absence of the Hawking radiation in order to conduct an independent observations-based check of safety of the proposed 100~TeV collider.
+The models with more than 6 dimensions always yield Earth's accretion times larger than the lifetime of the Solar system.
+A theory with five dimensions could be consistent with the existing experimental constraints on the size of extra dimensions and yield accretion times smaller than the lifetime of the Solar system only with a fine-tuning of the warp-factor, given by the inequalities (\ref{6}).
+The calculation of the number of the micro black holes that would have been produced in the future 100~TeV collider with the integrated luminosity $L = 10~$ab$^{-1}$ and the astrophysical constraints from the observational data on the lifetime of white dwarfs and cosmic ray composition suggest that it is possible to exclude the production of the charged stable micro black holes already.
+As it is shown in Fig. \ref{9f}, the case of the neutral black holes, while broadly addressed for most $D$ and mass values, leaves some loophole, which can be closed with further cosmic ray data (e.g. on the neutrino spectrum and cosmic ray composition) or astrophysical observations.

-\paragraph*{Acknowledgements.} The authors would like to thank S.~Troitsky and I.~Tkachev for numerous valuable discussions and comments on the manuscript.
-The question of the safety of a future collider, in its relation to cosmic-ray studies, was asked by J.-R. Cudell at the Solvay meeting ``Facing the scalar sector''.
-The work of the authors was supported by the Russian Science Foundation grant 14-12-01340.
-This research has made use of NASA's Astrophysics Data System.